leon4rd/test/README.md

-## Which is the fastest growing city in the world?
-Dublin'
+## What did one plate say to the other plate?
+Dinner is on me!